 The next generation, again called William Robinson, worked on increasing the size of onions and leeks.
 This was done, as it still is today, by selecting only the best specimens to produce seeds.
 He displayed his results at local Flower Shows and won many prizes.
 Soon, other exhibitors wanted to grow his strain, leading to the vegetable business we know today.
 He named all his large vegetable varieties with the prefix Mammoth, a tradition that remains.
 Like many of his time, he kept detailed diaries, and these notes still guide the family in growing vegetables.
 Many unique types and varieties of vegetables are a lasting legacy of those early efforts.

-In the 1950’s and 60’s the 3rd generation, William Martin Robinson, though called Martin to differentiate between his fathers, brought the large strains into the forefront of exhibition varieties.
+The 3rd generation In the 1950’s and 60’s, William Martin Robinson, though called Martin to differentiate between his fathers, brought the large strains into the forefront of exhibition varieties.
 He was awarded the Royal Horticultural Societies Victoria Medal of Honour in 1979 and in 1986 made a Fellow of the Institute of Horticulture.
 He was instrumental in the foundation of the National Vegetable Society and for many years their Chairman and President.
 In 1972 all the varieties were registered under the EU rules as distinct and could now be sold in Europe.

-The nursery seed bank houses a wide variety of unique vegetables.
-In the mid-1900s, these were considered unusual but have since become widely grown, like the diverse range of squashes now commonly used.
-All seeds are still maintained with the same strict standards upheld for 165 years.
-Now managed by the 4th and 5th generations, the nursery continues the tradition of producing quality vegetables that are as appealing to the eye as they are delicious.
-As a proud family business operating on the same site as our ancestors, we ensure all seeds are cultivated using natural methods.
+Our nursery seed bank is home to a wide range of unique vegetables.
+Back in the mid-1900s, these were seen as unusual, but over time they’ve become widely grown, much like the variety of squashes now found in many kitchens.
+Every seed is still cared for with the same strict standards upheld for 165 years.
+Now run by the 4th and 5th generations, the nursery carries on the tradition of growing vegetables that are as beautiful as they are tasty.
+As a proud family business on the same site as our ancestors, we make sure all seeds are cultivated naturally.

-The soil for our exhibition vegetables has been prepared with natural products using the same method for over 160 years.
-All our plants are grown with loam-based John Innes compost.
-We heat our glasshouses with biomass boilers and manage garden pests with predators or natural sprays instead of chemical ones.
+For our exhibition vegetables, the soil has been prepared with natural products using the same method for over 160 years.
+All plants are grown in loam-based John Innes compost.
+Our glasshouses are heated with biomass boilers, and garden pests are managed using predators or natural sprays instead of chemicals.